RGB-Outl4w/ThePixelsAutoReloaded/README.md

 # ThePixelsAuto
 ![ThePixelsLogo](https://mirror.xyz/_next/image?url=https%3A%2F%2Fimages.mirror-media.xyz%2Fpublication-images%2FmeaTxrGmWq8Yt_3FTIsoH.png&w=3840&q=75)
-  **This repository serves as a storage (and a hosting) for a Javascript script that will automatically "Push Pixels" for you.
-Decided to make it open-souce unlike the previous ones, cuz, why not?
-At least for now...**
+  **This repository serves as a storage for Javascript scripts that will automatically "Push Pixels" for you.**

 ## What this script does:
 * Clicks the button "Push Pixels"